jostylr/event-when/eventwhen.md

     ### makeLog() --> fun

     This creates a log function.
 It is a convenient form, but the log property should often be overwritten.
 If this is not invoked, then the log is a noop for performance/memory.

     `emitter.log` expects a description as a first argument and then whatever else varies.

+    The log has various properties/methods of interest:

+    * `_logs` This is where the carefully crafted logs are stored.
+This should be the most useful and meaningful statements for each logged event.
+    * `_full`.
+This is a complete dumping of all passed in data to the log, including the description.
+    * `fdesc` This is the object whose keys are the emitter.log descriptions and whose values are functions that produce the log input.
+This is not prototyped; if you delete a function, it is gone.
+This allows for easy removal of unwanted descriptions, but...
+    * `full` This produces the logs.
+It arguments get passed to the fitler function so strings match as substrings, regexs, arrays of exact matches (probably not that useful...), general function filters, and the ability to reverse the matches (maybe the array is useful for that).
+    * `logs` This acts on the logs array instead of the full array.
+Otherwise same as the full function.

 #### Events